ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-Cartographer.md

     In this way the map is fixed and the robot will move relative to it.
     The scanner of the Turtlebot3 covers 360 degrees of its surroundings.
 Thus, if objects are close by to the robot it will start to generate the map.

-    Teleoperating the robot through the physical world until the enclosed environment is completely covered in the virtual map.
+    Teleoperate the robot through the physical world until the enclosed environment is completely covered in the virtual map.

     The following hints help you to create **a nice map**: